SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 Pinkie shovels more sand as she quietly hums to herself, a big smile plastering her face.
 As the hole gets deeper and deeper, she begins to worry. *Maybe this spot isn't a good one.* But as soon as she finishes her thought, the shovel hits something in the sand.

 "OOO, I found something!"
 Pinkie shouts ecstatically, shoveling faster.
 She uncovers a small black tome with a red X on the cover.
-She carefully picks it up and places it in her lap.
+She carefully picks it up and places it in her lap, then blows the sand off it.

 Pinkie opens the book to the first page.
 Finding a map, she gets excited.
 "A treasure map!"
 Pinkie squeals in delight as her mind races. *What does it lead to?
 Bits, gems, candy?
 Or maybe cotton candy?*